jordan4ibanez/Infdev/README.md

 ##### immediate todos:

+Pull the character model from ruantis in and make it look less horrible.

+Redo the player hand in blockbench in ruantis style from scratch so there is no need for providing a source on my own code/assets

 make items not physical, they exist statically
 - When they need to move instead of smooth movement, they move by node including gravity on a timer
 - If there are multiple items on a node, when you right click, bring up a menu to pick which one you want